AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 restricts expansion of a diverse, international community.

-When the inner circle of established developers within an open source community is primarily white men from wealthy countries, caution is urged before responding publicly to community resources available.
-Using terms like "a lack of professionalism", "significant quality issues" or "security problems" are the software equivalent of "Fire!" in a crowded theatre and ultimately undermine the involvement of those not in the inner circle.
+When the inner circle of established developers within an open source community is primarily white men from wealthy countries, caution is urged before responding publicly.
+Terms like "a lack of professionalism", "significant quality issues" and "security problems" are the software equivalent to yelling "Fire!" in a crowded theatre and ultimately undermine the involvement of those not in the inner circle.

-Those approaches are not constructive, they are intended to prevent involvement, to stop someone from participating and a community that values diversity will call for an immediate stop to such tactics.
+Those approaches are not constructive.
+The approach is intended to prevent involvement, to stop someone from participating, to prevent a resource from being shared.
+A community that values diversity will call for an immediate stop to such tactics.

-The unintended result of influential inner circle members vocally opposing a shared resource is discriminatory in that it ends up supporting the status quo and restricts the involvement of others.
+The unintended result of influential inner circle members vocally opposing gifts shared is discriminatory in that it ends up supporting the status quo and restricts the involvement of others.

 ### Ensuring Quality